octet-stream/parasprite/doc/Type.md

 .end()
 ```

-Equivalent of the following code in GraphQL SDL:
+Equivalent of the above code in GraphQL SDL:

 ```gql
 type User {